The Role of Digitalization Using Software Testing in Airline Industry

 The following are some of the advantages of responsive design:

-• It gives an excellent viewing and interaction experience across a wide range of devices, with easy reading and navigation with minimal resizing, panning, and scrolling.
+• It gives an excellent viewing and interaction experience across various devices, easy reading and navigation, minimal resizing, panning, and scrolling.

 • It offers a unified user experience and coverage across all digital platforms.
 It facilitates end-user workflow on numerous screens.

-• It is capable of handling any new operating system or platform release.
+• It can handle any new operating system or platform release.

 • It brings resources together and aligns corporate objectives across platforms.

-The majority of today’s software programs are responsive.
-It takes a long time to manually test responsive applications across many platforms.
+Most of today’s software programs are responsive.
+It takes a long time to test responsive applications across many platforms manually.

-That is why a responsive automation framework is required, which can do automated responsive checks on the application, create mock-ups, and report failures.
+That is why a responsive automation framework must do automated responsive checks on the application, create mock-ups, and report failures.

-Because there are so many ways to access responsive design applications, automation is required to cut down on testing time.
+Automation is required to reduce testing time because there are many ways to access responsive design applications.
 Such dynamic web pages are inaccessible to traditional automation technologies.

 We are transitioning from a pre-digital to a post-digital era.
-Within ten years, the bulk of the world’s population will be made up of post-digital generations, or individuals who have grown up interacting with internet technology and using it to govern their lives.
+Within ten years, the bulk of the world’s population will comprise post-digital generations or individuals who have grown up interacting with internet technology and using it to govern their lives.

 With this generational transition comes the expectation of using technology in all aspects of life, including travel.
-This will have a significant impact on how passengers engage with airports and airlines, as digital travelers want greater automation and control over every step of their journey.
+This will significantly impact how passengers engage with airports and airlines, as digital travelers want greater automation and control over every step of their journey.
+The pivotal role of software in airlines becomes paramount in meeting these expectations.

-In fact, according to a recent study, 83 percent of airport and airline IT leaders estimate that by 2025, this generational transition will have the greatest impact on their passenger solutions strategy.
+In fact, according to a recent study, 83 percent of airport and airline IT leaders estimate that by 2025, this generational transition will have the most significant impact on their passenger solutions strategy.

 End-to-end application testing for airline digital apps (including e-commerce, digital platforms, departure control, passenger management, operations, fleet management, and so on) is provided by Cigniti’s Domain Competency Group of 300+ Quality Engineering experts and a dedicated Testing Center of Excellence for Airlines.

 Cigniti’s automation testing experts are well-versed in all aspects of the airline industry.
-Our team has managed a variety of modern airline IT systems, including new generation airline passenger solutions, revenue accounting, booking, ecommerce websites, and mobile apps for various platforms, among others.
+Our team has managed various modern airline IT systems, including new-generation airline passenger solutions, revenue accounting, booking, e-commerce websites, and mobile apps for multiple platforms.

-Cigniti’s airlines software testing center of excellence gives you access to 400+ Test Accelerators, a strong airline domain testing competency group experts who are passionate about the aviation domain, a robust toolkit and framework, on-demand testing services, and flexible engagement options.
-BlueSwanTM, Cloud Enabled Test Labs, Certified Test & Engineering Specialists, and a CI-enabled Enterprise Automation Framework are among Cigniti’s enablers.
+Cigniti’s airline’s software testing center of excellence gives you access to 400+ Test Accelerators, a strong airline domain testing competency group of experts passionate about the aviation domain, a robust toolkit and framework, on-demand testing services, and flexible engagement options.
+BlueSwanTM, Cloud Enabled Test Labs, Certified Test, Engineering Specialists, and a CI-enabled Enterprise Automation Framework are among Cigniti’s enablers.

-To find out more about digitalization in the airline industry, embark on a journey to the digital future with Cigniti by connecting with us.
+To learn more about digitalization in the airline industry, embark on a journey to the digital future with Cigniti by connecting with us.

 Author